Hackers News Hackers News

 Stealing Installation Tokens

-This automated branch attack also worked against automated pull requests.
-When a developer tagged the Codex bot to perform a code review on a pull request, the system initiated a code review container.
+This automated branch attack also proved effective against automated pull requests.
+When a developer tagged the Codex bot to perform a code review on a pull request, the system would initiate a dedicated code review container.
+If the repository involved in the pull request contained the maliciously named branch, the automated container would execute the hidden payload, allowing attackers to steal the broader GitHub Installation Access token.

 Codex container logs demonstrating command injection(source :beyondtrust)